 The basin is also home to an impressive roster of the leading exploration companies in the world, including super-majors like ExxonMobil and Chevron; National Oil Companies (NOCs) like Repsol and Statoil; and smaller companies with successful track records developing the Atlantic Margin offshore West Africa, including Kosmos Energy and Tullow Oil.

 The world class Liza discovery by ExxonMobil in 2015 off the Guyana coast and subsequent finds in the Stabroek Block have served to de-risk the basin and renew optimism in this new frontier.
-To date, ExxonMobil’s discoveries in Guyana amount to between 2.25 and 2.75 billion oil-equivalent barrels, with the first production phase set for mid-2020.
+To date, ExxonMobil’s discoveries in Guyana amount to more than 3.2 billion oil-equivalent barrels, with the first production phase set for mid-2020.